-- Whistleblowers can request confidentiality.
-However, in some cases it will not be possible to maintain confidentiality and the Headteacher/Chair of Governors will explain this to the whistleblower. - The Headteacher/Chair of Governors will look into concerns raised to see what should happen.
-This may involve: - An internal investigation - o An external auditor - An independent inquiry - The police - The Headteacher/Chair of Governors will normally write to the whistleblower within 10 working days of receiving his/her concerns and will list the concerns, who is handling the matter, how the whistleblower can contact that person and whether further help/information is needed from the whistleblower.
+- Every effort will be made to protect the confidentiality of whistleblowers.
+However, in some cases it will not be possible to maintain confidentiality and, where this is the case, the Headteacher/Chair of Governors will explain this to the whistleblower. - The Headteacher/Chair of Governors will look into concerns raised to see what should happen.
+This may involve: - An internal investigation - o An external auditor - o An independent inquiry - The police - The Headteacher/Chair of Governors will normally write to the whistleblower within 10 working days of receiving their concerns and will list the concerns, who is handling the matter, how the whistleblower can contact that person and whether further help/information is needed from the whistleblower.
 The Headteacher/Chair of Governors will also tell the whistleblower where to get support if this is needed. - Any member of staff raising a concern under this procedure will be kept informed of progress by the Headteacher/Chair of Governors, including, where appropriate, the final outcome.
 The member of staff is required to treat any information about the investigation as strictly confidential.
 However, in certain circumstances, e.g. where disciplinary action under the School's Disciplinary Procedure has resulted from the concern, it may not be appropriate to provide specific details due to the confidentiality and sensitivity of such matters - Staff understand that if an individual misuses the policy and procedure e.g. by making malicious or repeated unsubstantiated complaints against colleagues, this could give rise to action under the School's Disciplinary Procedure.